bogenlos/shimmersea-price-archiver/README.md

-# apedao-holdings-to-roles
+# shimmersea-price-archiver

-This script sets the allowlist of ApeDAO guild.xyz roles based on holdings of ApeDAO NFTs.
+This script fetches prices of token pairs and writes them to a given directory.

 ## Usage